rkalis/truffle-plugin-verify/README.md

 I wrote a tutorial on my website that goes through the entire process of installing and using this plugin: [Automatically verify Truffle smart contracts on Etherscan](https://kalis.me/verify-truffle-smart-contracts-etherscan/).

+**Note:** This version of the plugin uses multi-file verification.
+If you want to flatten the verification code for any reason, please use the [legacy version (v0.4.x)](https://github.com/rkalis/truffle-plugin-verify/tree/legacy) of the plugin.

-## Installation
+## Installation / preparation
-1. Install the plugin with npm
+1. Install the plugin with npm or yarn
     ```sh
-    npm install truffle-plugin-verify
+    npm install -D truffle-plugin-verify
+    yarn add -D truffle-plugin-verify
     ```
-2. Add the plugin to your `truffle.js` or `truffle-config.js` file
+2. Add the plugin to your `truffle-config.js` file
     ```js
     module.exports = {
       /* ... rest of truffle-config */